Flag of East Turkestan: First East Turkestan Republic

-The Kök Bayraq was adopted as the flag of the First East Turkestan Republic, officially the Turkic Islamic Republic of East Turkestan, upon its proclamation of independence on 12 November 1933.
+The Kök Bayraq was adopted as the flag of the First East Turkestan Republic upon its proclamation of independence on 12 November 1933.
 Pan-Turkic and pan-Islamic sentiments among the Turkic population of East Turkestan culminated in local resistance against Chinese rule and the foundation of the republic in Khotan.
 A government with a constitution and legislature was established, with the Kök Bayraq specifically defined in the former.

 The design of a blue field with a white star and crescent, nearly identical to the Turkish flag, was meant to symbolise the republic's cultural and political ties to Turkey.
 While the Turkish public expressed enthusiasm at the republic's founding, the Turkish foreign ministry exercised caution.
-The Turkish foreign minister acknowledged Turkey's "feelings for a people which speaks her language" and reasserted the right of every nation to self-determination, but immediately denied any connection to the republic.
-Soviet diplomatic pressure kept Turkish political influence out of Central Asia in general, and the republic collapsed with the capture of Kashgar by the Hui Muslim forces of the Ma clique on 6 February 1934.
+The Turkish foreign minister acknowledged Turkey's "feelings for a people which speaks her language" and reasserted the right of every nation to self-determination, but denied any connection to the republic.
+The Turkish government focused on reconstruction during the interwar period and prioritised stable relations with the Soviet Union, which was the most influential power in East Turkestan at the time due to its control of Soviet Central Asia.
+The fledging republic therefore received no support from the Turkish state and ultimately collapsed with the capture of Kashgar by the Hui Muslim forces of the Ma clique on 6 February 1934.